 • The measurement units in both reference systems are the same and are defined when the moving system is at rest.

-• The same measuring units determine the spatial coordinates and moments in time of the events – [(x, y, z); t] and [(ξ, η, ς); τ], relative to the two frames of reference.
+• The same measuring units determine the spatial coordinates and moments in time of the events – [(x, y, z); t] and [(ξ, η, ς); τ], respectively to the two frames of reference.

 But let us follow the thought experiment: